douglasnovy/Engineering_Wiki/topics/System_Architecture.md

 generated: ['data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_ControlCharts_CO2controlchartSVConfigurationdocx_47da83fd.md', 'data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_ControlCharts_StackVisionControlChartspptx_cceae59d.md', 'data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_Regulations_SubpartTTTT-CO2MassEmissions12MonthAverageGuidelinesRev11-01-21pdf_91bcb2f5.md', 'data\\extracted\\set_whitepapers\\engineering_white_papers_WhitePapers_ServerMigration_TCP-IPportsusedbyaStackVisionsystempdf_cf196824.md']  # This would be a timestamp
 ---

-## Title
+### Title
-**CO₂ Control Charts and StackVision Configuration Guidelines**
+**CO₂ Control Charts in StackVision: Configuration, Analysis, and Regulatory Compliance**

 ---

-## Overview
+### Overview
-Control charts are a critical tool for monitoring, controlling, and improving process performance in emissions measurement systems.
-In the context of CO₂ emissions monitoring, they help detect anomalies such as sampling system in-leakage, which can lead to under-measurement of emissions and potential regulatory penalties.
-StackVision, a widely used data acquisition and handling system (DAHS), provides integrated tools for generating CO₂ control charts, calculating load bins, and ensuring compliance with regulatory standards such as Subpart TTTT of the EPA regulations.
+CO₂ control charts are a critical tool within the StackVision emissions monitoring system, used to monitor, control, and improve process performance by tracking CO₂ concentration trends over time.
+They help detect anomalies such as sampling system in-leakage, which can lead to under-measurement of emissions and potential regulatory penalties.
+Proper configuration and use of control charts ensure accurate reporting, compliance with environmental regulations (including Subpart TTTT), and optimization of plant operations.

-This consolidated guide outlines the purpose and use of CO₂ control charts, the configuration steps required in StackVision, the data sources and calculations involved, and best practices for maintaining accurate and compliant emissions reporting.

 ---

-## Key Concepts
+### Key Concepts

-### Control Charts
+1. **Control Charts Purpose**
-- **Purpose**: Monitor process variation over time, differentiate between common and special causes of variation, and guide corrective actions.
+   - Monitor process variation over time.
+   - Differentiate between common and special causes of variation.
-- **Benefits**:
-  - Detect and monitor process variation
-  - Provide ongoing process control
+   - Provide a basis for corrective actions and process improvement.
-  - Improve process consistency and predictability
-  - Reduce costs and increase capacity
-  - Serve as a common language for process performance discussions
+   - Serve as a common language for discussing performance.

-### CO₂ Emissions Monitoring
-- **Parameters**: CO₂ concentration, load bin data, Method of Determination Code (MODC), CO₂ Relative Accuracy Test Audit (RATA)
+2. **CO₂ as a Control Parameter**
+   - CO₂ concentration is used due to its relatively low variability within a given load band.
+   - Analysis typically uses daily averages over a baseline period to establish mean and standard deviation.

+3. **Load Bins**
-- **Load Bins**: Grouping of operational load ranges for analysis; typically calculated as MW/10 (or MW/20 for common stacks)
+   - Load bins categorize operational load ranges for analysis.
+   - Typically calculated as MW/10 (or MW/20 for common stacks).
+   - Accurate load bin configuration is essential for meaningful control chart reporting.

+4. **Regulatory Context (Subpart TTTT)**
-- **Regulatory Context**: Subpart TTTT requires accurate calculation of CO₂ mass emissions and output-based averages over a rolling 12-month period.
+   - Requires calculation of 12-month average CO₂ mass emissions on an output basis (lb/MWh or kg/MWh).
+   - Data validity rules exclude hours with missing or invalid load or CO₂ measurements.
+   - Startup and shutdown data are included; non-operating months are replaced with prior months to maintain a 12-month dataset.

 ---

-## Technical Details
+### Technical Details

-### StackVision Configuration for CO₂ Control Charts
+#### Configuration in StackVision
-1. **Enable Load Bin Calculations**:
+1. **Enable Load Bin Calculations**
-   - Navigate to `Configuration → StackStudio → Plant-Sources-Parameters`.
+   - Navigate to *Configuration → StackStudio → Plant-Sources-Parameters*.
-   - Select the CO₂ parameter.
-   - On the *Part 75 Settings* tab, check:
-     - **Parameter Daily Record?**
-     - **Load Range Enabled?**
+   - On the *Part 75 Settings* tab, check **Parameter Daily Record?** and **Load Range Enabled?** for the CO₂ parameter.

-2. **Configure Daily ProcessNow Sequence**:
+2. **Include Parameter in Daily Sequence**
-   - Go to `ProcessNow → Sequences`.
+   - Go to *ProcessNow → Sequences*.
-   - Select the daily sequence.
-   - Ensure **Task PDR** is enabled.
+   - Select the daily sequence and ensure **Task PDR** is enabled.
-   - Include the CO₂ parameter in the PDR list.
+   - Verify the CO₂ parameter is included in the PDR list.

-3. **Apply Changes**:
+3. **Apply Changes**
-   - Click the *Apply* icon to update the StackVision Server.
+   - Save and apply changes to the StackVision Server.

-4. **Verify Load Bin Selection**:
+4. **Verify Load Bin Selection**
-   - Use DataLab to check the *Load Range* field under `Fields → Part 75`.
+   - Use DataLab to check the Load Range field under *Fields → Part 75*.

-### Data Used for CO₂ Control Chart Analysis
+#### Data Analysis Workflow
-- **Hourly CO₂ Concentration**:
-  - Low variability within load bands; used as control parameter.
-- **Daily Average CO₂ Concentration**:
+- **Daily CO₂ Averages**:
+  - At least 6 valid hours per day are required.
-  - Calculated over 30 days (minimum 6 valid hours/day).
+  - Baseline: 30 days of daily averages.
-  - Baseline mean and standard deviation derived from this dataset.
+  - Calculate mean and standard deviation for control limits.

 - **Load Bin Data**:
-  - Derived from MW output; max MW typically 750.
+  - Derived from MW readings; bin size depends on configuration.
+  - Used to segment CO₂ data for more precise control charting.

-- **Other Inputs**:
+- **Data Sources**:
+  - Hourly CO₂ concentration (primary control parameter).
+  - MODC (Method of Determination Code).
-  - MODC codes, CO₂ RATA results.
+  - CO₂ RATA (Relative Accuracy Test Audit) results.

-### Subpart TTTT Compliance Guidelines
+#### Regulatory Calculation (Subpart TTTT)
-- **Hourly Calculations**:
+- **Hourly CO₂ lbs**:
-  - Use hourly fuel flow to compute CO₂ lbs.
+  - Derived from hourly fuel flow data; exclude invalid or substituted data.
-  - Exclude hours with missing/invalid load or CO₂ data.
-- **No Load Hours**:
-  - Record load as 0 with actual CO₂ lbs.
+- **Load MWh**:
+  - Calculated from unit load and operating hours; invalid if CO₂ data is invalid.
-- **Rolling 12-Month Average**:
+- **12-Month Average**:
-  - Include startup/shutdown data.
-  - Replace non-operating months with earlier operating months to maintain 12-month dataset.
+  - Rolling average over 12 operating months; replace non-operating months with prior months.
-- **Limits**:
-  - Typical permit limit: 1000 lb/MWh.
-- **Parameters**:
+- **Permit Limits**:
-  - CO2#/MWH and CO2KGMWH configured in StackVision.
+  - Commonly 1000 lb/MWh; parameters CO2#/MWH and CO2KGMWH configured in StackVision.
-- **Data Entry**:
-  - Annual Energy Sold and Annual Potential Electric Output must be entered manually in EDR XML.

 ---

-## Best Practices
+### Best Practices

-- **Ensure Proper Configuration**: Verify load bin calculations and PDR sequence settings before running control chart reports.
+1. **Ensure Complete and Valid Data**
-- **Validate Data Integrity**: Regularly check for missing or invalid data in both CO₂ and load parameters.
+   - Avoid missing or substituted data for both load and CO₂ parameters.
-- **Maintain Baseline Accuracy**: Recalculate baseline mean and standard deviation periodically to reflect current operating conditions.
+   - Validate data before running control chart reports.

+2. **Maintain Accurate Configuration**
+   - Regularly verify load bin settings and PDR sequence inclusion.
+   - Confirm baseline period data meets validity requirements.

+3. **Integrate Regulatory Requirements**
-- **Regulatory Compliance**: Follow Subpart TTTT guidelines for data inclusion/exclusion and rolling averages.
+   - Align control chart analysis with Subpart TTTT data validity rules.
-- **Network Configuration**: Ensure StackVision server and client TCP/IP ports are correctly configured for data communication (see Source Attribution for port details).
-- **Documentation**: Keep detailed records of configuration changes and data validation steps for audit readiness.
+   - Monitor rolling 12-month averages against permit limits.

+4. **Use Control Charts for Proactive Maintenance**
+   - Investigate deviations promptly to prevent compliance issues.
+   - Detect sampling system in-leakage early to avoid under-reporting emissions.

 ---

-## Source Attribution
+### Source Attribution
-- **[Document 1: CO₂ Control Chart SV Configuration]**: Provided detailed StackVision configuration steps for enabling load bin calculations, setting up daily sequences, and verifying load bin selection.
+- **[Document 1]**: Provided detailed StackVision configuration steps for enabling load bins and including CO₂ parameters in daily sequences; guidance on verifying load bin selection in DataLab.
-- **[Document 2: StackVision Control Charts]**: Explained the purpose and benefits of control charts, identified data sources for CO₂ analysis, and described calculation methods for daily averages and load bins.
+- **[Document 2]**: Explained the purpose and benefits of control charts; outlined data sources, baseline calculations, and load bin methodology; highlighted CO₂’s suitability as a control parameter.
-- **[Document 3: Subpart TTTT Guidelines]**: Outlined regulatory requirements for CO₂ mass emissions calculations, data validity rules, rolling 12-month average methodology, and parameter configuration for compliance.
+- **[Document 3]**: Detailed Subpart TTTT regulatory requirements for CO₂ mass emissions reporting, including data validity rules, calculation methods, and permit limits.
-- **[Document 4: TCP/IP Ports Used by StackVision]**: Listed inbound and outbound TCP/IP port configurations for StackVision servers, clients, and data controllers, ensuring proper network communication for emissions data handling.
+- **[Document 4]**: Contained TCP/IP port usage for StackVision systems (not directly relevant to CO₂ control charts but important for system connectivity and configuration integrity).

 ---

-Would you like me to also integrate the **TCP/IP port configuration table** from Document 4 directly into this guide for quick reference?
-That would make it a single-source operational document covering both emissions monitoring and system connectivity.
+If you’d like, I can also integrate **Document 4’s TCP/IP port mapping** into a separate “System Connectivity” section so this consolidated guide covers both **CO₂ control chart usage** and **StackVision network configuration** for a complete operational reference.
+Would you like me to do that?